 Organisational Culture is a fascinating topic.
 Delving into your Organisational Culture can provide you with valuable and unique insights to confidently take your next steps towards your goals.
 However, the term in itself, at first glance, can sound somewhat vague.
 It doesn't help that Organisational Culture is spoken about in very different ways, depending on the source.

-At Hofstede Insights, we have a very specific approach to Organisational Culture.
+At The Culture Factor Group (previously known as Hofstede Insights), we have a very specific approach to Organisational Culture.
 On this page we explain everything you need to know in order to get started with the topic.

 1. What do we mean by "Culture"?